randall-coding/umami-acorn/README.md

 ## Configure Umami

 Go to your acorn umami URL.
-Then you'll be on Umami's login page.
+You'll see Umami's login page.
 Use the default login credentials to login to your admin account:

 - Username: `admin`
 - Password: `umami`

 <img width="368" src="https://github.com/randall-coding/umami-acorn/assets/39175191/d043beae-2f50-44fa-8465-1220491e76fe">

-After logging into your account, you can easily update the admin password by navigating to the `Settings` page.
-From there, select `Profile` in the left navigation bar and click on "Change Password."
+After logging into your account, you can update the admin password by clicking the profile widget in the top left nav bar and selecting `Profile`.
+On the Profile page click on "Change Password."

 <img width="524" src="https://github.com/randall-coding/umami-acorn/assets/39175191/15d6c9b5-a8a8-4654-a656-5cd1cbdde608">